ACCESS-NRI/access-hive.org.au/docs/about/contribute.md

 # How to contribute guide

+Although we encourage everyone to get involved and contribute to the ACCESS-Hive in order to adequately represent the needs of the entire ACCESS community, we recognise not everyone will have the time to do so.
+In case you do not have a lot of time, please consider sharing your ideas via [Issues on the ACCESS-Hive GitHub repository][Issues] so someone might be able to add them to the ACCESS-Hive site for you.

 ???+ abstract
     The aim of this How to is to enable you to:

      - add or modify a link to a new documentation in an existing page
      - add a new page or tab with new documentation

-This documentation is based on the [Material for Mkdocs](https://squidfunk.github.io/mkdocs-material/) theme.
-Please see the documentation for the theme or for [Mkdocs](https://www.mkdocs.org/) for a full explanation of all the capabilities.
+This documentation is based on the [Material for Mkdocs][MatforMkdocs] theme.
+Please see the documentation for the theme or for [Mkdocs][Mkdocs] for a full explanation of all the capabilities.

 The documentation is written in Markdown format.
-Please see this [cheat sheet](https://www.markdownguide.org/cheat-sheet/) for a quick reference to the base syntax.
+Please see this [cheat sheet][MarkdownSheet] for a quick reference to the base syntax.
 Please note that Material for Mkdocs extends that syntax.

 ## Setup